 High fives if so, but if that's scarier to you than an huntsman in your gumboots that's totally fine too.
 But, this may have a bearing on how your site is set up in the backend.
 Make sure you make a plan about how much time your site will take each week, your willingness to learn, how your backups will work, if training will be included in your development package, and then make a decision.

-If you have stakeholders in your work, engage them right now and have them understand how the development process will work.
+If you have stakeholders in your work, engage them right now and have them understand how the custom website development process will work.
 Otherwise you could be left with an amazing piece of work the CEO refuses to sign off on or an interface your VA totally hates.
 Not cool.

 Now you're clear on what you really want, you can dive into figuring out what you need to ask your designer/developer to build for you.

 Zigga Zay Ah.

 In today's digital age, having a strong online presence is crucial for businesses.
 That's why it's essential to work with a web development company that not only understands the technical aspects of building a website but also has a strong focus on creative design.

 We specialize in creating custom websites that are not only functional but also visually stunning.
 Our team of experienced designers understands the importance of a website that truly reflects your brand and engages your target audience.
 From eye-catching graphics to intuitive navigation, we'll work with you to create a website that is tailored to your unique needs and helps you stand out from the competition.